Phantonia/Krypton/Specification/9_IdentifierBinding.md

-# 10 Identifier binding
+# 9 Identifier binding

 Identifiers are bound at the beginning of semantical analysis.
-Binding refers to the act of associating an identifier with the entity that is declared with this name.
+Binding refers to the act of associating an identifier with the symbol that is declared with this name.

 Different binding semantics are applied to these different contexts:

-## 10.1 In an expression
+## 9.1 In an expression

-If a local variable declared with the identifier that is about to be bound is in scope (see <u>X Scope</u>, binding always chooses it, even if a function with the same name exists.
+If a local variable declared with the identifier that is about to be bound is in scope (see <u>4.x Scope</u>, binding always chooses it, even if a function with the same name exists.
 This is the case even when the variable is called even though it does not allow it, while the call to the function would have been legal.
 An example:

 ```
 Func Test()